deafeningSilence/CallXT/README.md

   <img src="https://github.com/deafeningSilence/callXT/blob/master/screenshots/screenshot4.jpg">
 </p>

 The application works similar to the phone's dialer application.
-On opening the application, you will land on a dialer which acts a normal dialer where you can enter a phone number and place a call by pressing the call button.
+On opening the application, you will land on a dialer which acts as a normal dialer where you can enter a phone number and place a call by pressing the call button.

 ---